Built First. Built Better. Still Ahead.

 From Fragmentation to Flow

-Before implementing BLAM, VSI’s workflows relied on a patchwork of tools and self-developed software.
+Before implementing Blue Lucy, VSI’s workflows relied on a patchwork of tools and self-developed software.

 Recognising the need for a unified system, VSI conducted a wide-ranging technology review, assessing around 30 MAM solutions.
 “So many of them did parts of what we wanted,” says Pete.
 “But what stood out about Blue Lucy was that whatever we wanted to do, it was possible.
 There was nothing we were told ‘can’t be done’.”

-The microservice-based architecture of BLAM was another key factor: “Being able to build things out of microservice agents was much faster when compared to scripting or workarounds.”
+The microservice-based architecture was another key factor: “Being able to build things out of microservice agents was much faster when compared to scripting or workarounds.”

 The Blue Lucy Solution

-Working closely with VSI, Blue Lucy configured the BLAM Content Factory to match VSI’s complex localisation workflows and security requirements.
+Working closely with VSI, Blue Lucy configured the platform to match VSI’s complex localisation workflows and security requirements.
 The platform provided:

 • A customised user interface built around VSI’s operator preferences